OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 ---

-# Why functional programming?
+# Functional programming: Enemy of the state

-This is a question that has been answered many times.
 A quick google search on "Why functional programming" or "why functional programming matters" will yield quite insightful results.
 Having that said, I still believe there is more to add to this topic.
 And what would be my answer to this question?
 One word: **purity** (or Statelessness).
 Before delving into purity let's dissect the **function** in the functional programming paradigm.

  <!--more-->